 1994 - in the September of this year Andrew Collingwood, now the current instructor at St. Michael’s Karate Club began his training in karate.

 2014 - after twenty-three years of membership St. Michael's Karate Club left Kobe Osaka England and Kobe Osaka International.
 In July of this year the club became a member of Independent Martial Art and Sports Association (IMASA).
 It continues to train and teach in the Shitoryu/Shukokai style of karate.

 St. Michael’s Karate Club continues to build steadily.
-Today it has a membership in excess of forty-five students of all ages and grades.
+Today it has a membership in excess of thirty students of all ages and grades.

 Ken is ranked Yondan (4th Dan) and a registered Independent Martial Art Sports Association (IMASA) instructor.
 He is Chief Instructor of St. Michael's Karate Club and Shaftesbury Karate Club.
 He has attended many courses on coaching, refereeing, self-defence, national and international training camps under the instruction of many top, world-renowned karate instructors.
 He is Disclosure and Barring Service (DBS) enhanced check passed and has attended several courses on ‘Safeguarding and Protecting Children’.

 He handed over St. Michael’s Karate Club to his son Andrew in January 2003 when he moved away from Salisbury and now lives in Derbyshire.